 While the sweet potatoes are on the grill, prepare the gooey, buttery sweet glaze that will get drizzled over the sweet potatoes.

 Spoon the glaze over the grilled sweet potatoes.

-Sweet potatoes would just seem naked without marshmallows melted over them.
-Mini marshmallows are best for this recipe because theycook melt quickly.
+Sweet potatoes would just seem naked without mini-marshmallows melted over them.
+Mini marshmallows are best for this recipe because they melt quickly.
 They require some quick, high heat to properly char and melt.
 A broiler is perfect for that task.
 Of course, we don't want to dry out the sweet potatoes, but they are protected by a layer of heavy glaze.

 Set the broiler for medium or even low broil.
-Marshmallows darken fast, no need to hit them with a flamethrower.
-It's just a few seconds from a nice char to burned beyond recognition.
+Marshmallows burn fast.
+It's just a few seconds from a nice golden brown to burned beyond recognition.
 If they catch fire, peel them off and start all over again.

 Try substituting real maple syrup for the butter and brown sugar glaze.
 It won't be quite as sweet as the glaze, but the maple flavor pairs well with the sweet potato.
 Just use real maple syrup, it makes a difference.
 By the way, if you have never had sweet potato fries, they are definitely worth trying.

 The sweet potatoes in this recipe were grilled on a charcoal grill over hot coals but no visible flames.
 They could be done on a gas grill but the charcoal adds a smoky flavor that just isn't there with a gas grill.